thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+12/13/20 Version 41 of the dataset, we have added the regular weekly update and some additional historical tweets in Russian, courtesy of our collaborators.
+Dailies have been added for 12/19, 12/18, and 12/17.

 12/17/20 Daily data (under the /dailies/ folder) has been added for 12/16 and 12/15, note that some tweets will bleed into the following day due to different timezones captured.

 12/15/20 Daily data (under the /dailies/ folder) has been added for 12/14 and 12/13, note that some tweets will bleed into the following day due to different timezones captured.